sdernley/iOSTextFieldHandler/README.md

     [iOSTextFieldHandler TextPaddingMultiple: textArray];
 ```

 Want to stop TextFields and buttons being hidden behind the keyboard?
-Easy, just add this in your ViewController and make sure all of your TextFields have delegate set to self.
+Easy, just add this in your ViewController with the name of your scrollView and your submit button.
 You can see how to do this in the example code.
 ```objective-c
     - (void)textFieldDidBeginEditing:(UITextField *)textField
     {
         [iOSTextFieldHandler TextboxKeyboardMover:containingScrollView tf:textField btn:btnSubmit];
     }
 ```
+Make sure all of your TextFields have delegate set to self.

 ##More coming soon
 I'm going to add some new features in soon so keep checking back.